armbian/documentation/docs/Process_Merge-Policy.md

 #### kernel config

 * Changes in legacy & current kernel config should provide at least _tested-by_  with `armbianmonitor -u`.
-* Changes in dev are at the discretion of maintainer.
+* Changes in edge are at the discretion of maintainer.
 No constraints.

 #### kernel sources